 One of the most common oversights, and there really is no excuse for it.
 Think of it this way, if you miss your train there is absolutely no way it can pick you up and take you to where you want to go.

 Yes, you can get on another one afterwards but it is still a different train.
 The same goes for job roles.
 If you miss the deadline for applications then you have missed out.
 Even if you only discover the role two hours before the deadline, make the effort to apply on time.
 Put simply, if you cannot be dedicated and driven enough to apply for the role on time, you are (in the eyes of the employer) clearly not as enthusiastic as those candidates who managed to do so.

 Most people don’t pin their hopes of employment on one single role.
 With this in mind, it’s worth tackling the other common mistake made - not being relevant to the role you’re chasing.
 You may have some absolutely fascinating information on your CV but unless it is directly beneficial to the role you have in mind, cut it.

-CV’s are a fantastic insight into an applicants mind.
+CVs are a fantastic insight into an applicant's mind.
 Employers want to see an ability to be concise, yet informative; accomplished but not egotistical.
-It’s absolutely ok to have two or three different CV’s with the emphasis on different skill sets for different types of roles.
+It’s absolutely ok to have two or three different CV’s with an emphasis on different skill sets for different types of roles.
 Make sure you match up as best as possible with what the employer is looking for.

 5. Don’t leave any room for confusion

 Ultimately, your application is designed to set you apart from every other candidate.
-You want to state your case in the most clear, crisp way possible.
+You want to state your case in the clearest, crispest way possible.
 Any potential employer should be able to look at your CV and take note of your accomplishments in the blink of an eye.